← Back to Stories

 Key details reported by multiple sources:

-• Groups of people (7–8 individuals) emerged from a maintenance hole in Brooklyn’s Gravesend neighborhood around 2am on June 2, 2026, after entering at ~11pm the prior night, changing clothes beside parked cars.
+• Eight people emerged from a maintenance hole near McDonald Avenue and Colin Place in Brooklyn’s Gravesend neighborhood around 2am on 28 May 2026, after entering at 11pm.

-• NYPD’s Emergency Services Unit and NYC Environmental Protection Department inspected sewers post-incidents and found no damage or threats to public safety.
+• The NYPD’s Emergency Services Unit and the NYC Department of Environmental Protection inspected the sewers at Brooklyn locations and found no damage to infrastructure.

 • No arrests or injuries have been reported in connection with the incidents.